 Andrew Hall started as an assistant professor at the Institute of Anatomy in March 2013.
+In February 2019, he was appointed as associate professor ad personam for Anatomy.

 The activities of his research group are focused on the development and application of live imaging approaches, including intravital microscopy, to elucidate dynamic cellular mechanisms of kidney diseases, with the long-term goal of developing new therapeutic strategies.
 He has a particular interest in the roles of mitochondria in kidney disease pathways.